mhausenblas/reshifter/dev.md

 ## Unit tests

-In general, for unit tests we use the `go test` command, for example:
+In general, for unit tests we use the `go test` command, from the main directory:

 ```
-$ cd pkg/backup/
-$ go test -v
+$ go test -v -short -run Test* ./pkg/...
 ```

 Please do make sure all unit tests pass before sending in a PR.
+Also, note that we apply [CAT](https://medium.com/@mhausenblas/container-assisted-testing-b76ee74278b7), so in order for the unit tests to run you need to have Docker running.

 ## Local testing